FranciscoMSM/BuGame/README.md

 Technology
 ----------
-To run this game you need to have Lua installed and download de Love 0.8.0 version at least!
+To run this game you need to have Lua installed and download the Love 0.8.0 version at least!